RPP29-SDC-TEAMBONSAI/ratingsAndReviews/README.md

 - To reach these goals, we performed a number of optimizations
   * Text Compression: Using `uglifyjs-webpack-plugin`, we reduced our bundle.js size from 1.6 MiB to 352 KiB
   * Preload Images: Through preloading above the fold images on our landing page, our largest contentful paint dropped by 3.4s
+  * Adding a caching layer for requests made through the Related Products component.
+This brought metrix from on lighthouse from 50s to mid 90s and twenties to mid     50s on google page speed.
+Caching layer ensurings new requests are only fired upon adding an review/answer/question or  every 300 seconds with (instead of         firing every single product load)
+  * adjusted images to have a prefdefined size - to improve loading time.

 ### Accessibility
 ---